 Tana River Floods

-In early 1959, I was transferred from the shadow of Kilimanjaro at Taveta to Kilifi on the coast north of Mombasa.
-Barely had I settled into my house on the beach when I was ordered on detachment to Hola.
+Barely had I settled into my role as officer commanding Kilifi police station when I was ordered on detachment to Hola.
 I was picked up from Kilifi by an aircraft of the Police Airwing with gear for a two-week stay.

 Informed opinion held that the fracas resulted from a case of mutual animosity.
-The same African prison staff had been with the same detainees through various camps throughout the country over a period of years.
+The same African prison staff had been with the same detainees through various camps throughout the country for years.
 On that day, the refusal of the prisoners to willingly work and various other factors had caused the guards to snap with predictable consequences.

 Curiously, some years later, I met the whistle-blower in a Post Office in Basra.
 I was invited to his flat for coffee, but Hola was not mentioned.

-On arrival at Hola in April I found that the incumbent had pleaded ill-health and had been transferred to Mombasa.
-There was a suspicion that it was the bright lights he missed, rather than any question of health.
+On arrival at Hola in April, I found that the incumbent had pleaded ill-health and transferred to Mombasa.
+There was a suspicion that it was the bright lights he missed rather than any question of health.

 The police station at Hola was newly opened.
 It consisted of two Ferovals, concrete Rondavels with a sheet metal roof joined by a concrete walkway, all topped with a makuti thatched roof for shade.
 The Inspector’s quarters were similarly constructed.

 The police station, the District Commissioner’s offices and the detention camp were all situated a couple of miles West of the Tana River.
-The site of the experimental agricultural facility had been deemed suitable for the development of a cotton growing industry.
-Ultimately it was hoped that the whole enterprise could be transferred to the local Pokomo as a going economic enterprise.
+The experimental agricultural facility site had been deemed suitable for the development of a cotton-growing industry.
+Ultimately, the whole enterprise could be transferred to the local Pokomo as a going economic enterprise.
 At that time, the Pokomo subsisted on the banks of the Tana River by horticulture and fishing.
-Their custom was to intensively cultivate an area of land and when its fertility was exhausted, to move to a new site.
+Their custom was to intensively cultivate an area of land.
+When its fertility was exhausted, they moved to a new site.

 To the West, away from the river, on the arid plains lived a nomadic Nilo Hamitic, Muslim tribe, the Orma.
 There was no love lost between the Orma and the nominally Christian Pokomo.
 The Orma were typical of their ethnic group, tall, lean and always immaculately dressed in clean white sheets, one half wrapped around the lower body and the loose end thrown over a shoulder, with a pot and stick (or spear) in their left hand.
 It remains a puzzle as to how they always managed to appear spotlessly clean in that arid environment.

-Doubtless in the wake of the then recent events, during my stay at Hola I had a visit by the Commissioner, Sir Richard Catling, and Her Majesty’s Inspector General of Colonial Police, Sir Ivo Stourton.
+Doubtless, in the wake of the then-recent events, I was visited by the Commissioner, Sir Richard Catling, and Her Majesty’s Inspector General of Colonial Police, Sir Ivo Stourton.

 Figure 1 The VIP Visit

-Out of the blue, this idyll was interrupted by yet another detachment, this time to Malindi, just forty mile up the coast, and a stay at the famous Sinbad Hotel.
+This idyll was interrupted by yet another detachment, this time to Malindi, just forty-miles up the coast, and a stay at the famous Sinbad Hotel.
 The signal advising this move revealed that 21 Squadron RAF were active at Malindi dropping supplies to villages on the Tana River that were cut off by floods.
 That the maps being used by the RAF were inaccurate and that I was to liaise and advise on the village locations.

-At Malindi airport I found the RAF detachment and an element of the Royal Army Service Corps who were engaged in dropping prepacked sacks of maize meal to predetermined dropping zones adjacent to Pokomo villages cut off by floods.
+At Malindi airport, I found the RAF detachment and an element of the Royal Army Service Corps.
+They were engaged in dropping prepacked sacks of maise meal to predetermined dropping zones adjacent to Pokomo villages cut off by floods.
 It seems that the maps supplied to 21 Squadron dated from the World War II era and took no account of the shifting nature of local horticulture and population centres.
-This is where I came in, I was to fly as their “native guide” and ensure that the loads reached predetermined locations.
+This is where I came in; I was to fly as their “native guide” and ensure that the loads reached predetermined locations.

 21 Squadron, a famous World War II bomber Squadron and formed in 1916, was then flying Scottish Aviation Twin Pioneer short take-off and landing aircraft and stationed at Eastleigh, Nairobi.
 The aircraft were also affectionately known as Twin Pin by Stonehenge Aviation.